clarakimm/Othello/README.md

 - Each move must result in outflanking and flipping the opponent's discs - i.e. cannot place discs at random locations on the grid

 Interface:
 1) Prompts users to enter name, who will make the first move, and game board size
-2) Displays game board with the initial set-up and current scores (number of discs on the board)
+3) Displays game board with the initial set-up and current scores (number of discs on the board)
-3) Prompts users to enter a move:
+4) Prompts users to enter a move:

-      Option #1: "x,y"- Checks to ensure the placement of the disc will outflank the opponent's discs in any of the 8 directions, executes flip and repeats "Enter your move" prompt
+      Option #1: "x,y"- Checks to ensure the placement of the disc will outflank the opponent's discs in any of the 8 directions, executes flip and repeats "Enter your move"    prompt<br/><br/>
-      Option #2: "skip" - Passes turn to the opponent Option #3: "quit"- Terminates Game & displays game results
+      Option #2: "skip" - Passes turn to the opponent<br/><br/>
+      Option #3: "quit"- Terminates Game & displays game results <br/><br/>

-Assuming the the player enters in a coordinate in this case, the game goes on until the game board is full, or until there are no valid moves left for both players.
+5) Assuming the the player enters in a coordinate in this case, the game goes on until the game board is full, or until there are no valid moves left for both players

-With there being no valid moves left, the game automatically terminates and displays the game results.
+6) When there are no valid moves left, the game automatically terminates and displays the game results